History of agrarianism: United States

-Leading American Neo-Agrarian Theorists
+Leading American neo-agrarian theorists

 Recent agrarian thinkers are sometimes referred to as neo-Agrarian and include the likes of Wendell Berry, Paul B. Thompson, and Gene Logsdon.
 They are characterised by seeing the world through an agricultural lens.
 Although much of Inge's principles, above, still apply to the French Revolution, the affiliation with a particular religion and patriarchal tendency have subsided to some degree.

-Aldo Leopold

 Leopold was born in 1887 and educated at Yale University.
 He developed the field of game management and introduced an ecological ethic that replaced an earlier wilderness ethic where human dominance is stressed.
 In addition, he included the farm as a place of conservation and is considered an agrarian scholar.
 Leopold believed that harm was frequently done to natural systems out of a sense of ownership and this idea eclipsed community.[18]
 He expanded the idea of community to include the environment and the farm.
 Leopold is the author of several essays and is perhaps best known for his book A Sand County Almanac (1953).